Kirsten Marie Ørnsbjerg Jensen

 Jette Katja Mathiesen – PhD, Graduated 2021

-Jonathan Quinson – Postdoc until 2020, now leads his own group
+Jonathan Quinson – Postdoc until 2020, now leading his own group

 Troels Lindahl Christiansen – PhD, Graduated 2019